websemantics/bragit/README.md

 </script>
 ```
 Notice how each action has two attributes, a `uri` and a `property` name. **Bragit** appends the `uri` value to the repository `html_url` retrieved from Github.
-This then will be used to set the `href` value of the labeled button link element `a`.
+This is then used to set the `href` value of the labeled button link element `a`.
 The `property` name is used to access a named attribute of the repository information returned from Github.

 For example, using `stargazers_count` as an index to the repository data will return an number value.
 This number/text is then used to update the label element of the associated button.
 And that's how the magic happens, ladies and gents.